-A bike tour for explorers, families, culture lovers and nature lovers.
+A cycle tour for explorers, families, culture vultures and nature lovers

-Arrive relaxed and use rental bikes from the local rental companies.
-The capacity for taking bicycles on trains is limited and taking your own bike on the train cannot be guaranteed, depending on the capacity.
+Arrive relaxed and hire bikes from local hire companies.
+The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, taking your own bike on board cannot be guaranteed.

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

 There are 9 bicycle parking spaces in the immediate vicinity of the station.

 DB Fahrrad Service Station is the place to go for independent minor repairs to your bikes, which can be carried out free of charge.
 The station has air pumps for all common valve types as well as tools for small repairs.

 With the DB Rad+ app, kilometres cycled in participating cities can be collected and then exchanged for discounts or rewards with exclusive partners.

 It is only a few metres on foot from the station to the bike hire shop.
 Take the Rodacher Straße exit and walk northwards.

 The bike hire is located just 200 metres from Coburg Nord train station.
 Various bikes can be hired here.
 You can also bring your own bike for repair.
 Please enquire about the daily availability of bikes and opening hours by telephone.

 Let's go!
 You cycle north-east out of Coburg, along Rottenbach and Dorfgraben, past the clay pit and into Rosenau Castle Park.
 Take a little time for a tour through the over 200-year-old landscaped park.
 Your first destination is a modern new museum building on the eastern edge of the park opposite the orangery.